 The Rhode Island Freedom Index

-Over the last five General Assembly sessions, the Center has evaluated 538 distinct pieces of legislation.
+For recent General Assembly sessions, the Center evaluated thousands of distinct pieces of legislation.
 We have recorded the associated floor votes in the House and Senate based on whether or not the legislation preserved or infringed upon individual, economic, or educational freedom.
 It is the core tenet of the Center that with greater freedom comes greater prosperity, or conversely, as is the case in the Ocean State, that a continued loss of freedom leads to the type of economic stagnation that Rhode Islanders have suffered from over the past decade.

 Freedom Index Media Samples:

 4/31/16 The Warwick Beacon: Rep. Morgan scores top on ‘subjective’ House Freedom Index

 10/30/14 The Warwick Beacon: McNamara debunks legislative scorecard

 10/17/14 GoLocal Prov: The Scoop: Legislative Scorecard Released, Darrell West on Hardball, and More

 5/4/14 The Providence Journal: Political Scene: R.I. pols got around, from Miami to Moscow

 4/30/14 GoLocal Prov: NEW: RI Center for Freedom and Prosperity Releases 2013 Scorecard